-Display the active Object name and frame number at the bottom left of the 3D View.
+Display the active Object name and frame number at the top left of the 3D Viewport.

 - View Name

-Display the name and type of the current view in the top left corner of the 3D View.
+Display the name and type of the current view in the top left corner of the 3D Viewport.
 For example: “User Perspective” or “Top Orthographic”.

 - Playback FPS

 Show the frames per second screen refresh rate while an animation is played back.
-It appears in the viewport corner, displaying red if the frame rate set cannot be reached.
+It appears in the top left of the 3D Viewport, displaying red if the frame rate set cannot be reached.

 - Gizmo Size